romansuk05/rapouk/README.md

 <h1>Project Rapouk</h1>

 <p>Hello, this project I made on highschool as final project.
-Everything is in czech language, so use some translator for this xD</p>
+Rapouk is quadruped robot.
+I made it from aluminium on DIY mill, ESP32 and custom PCB.
+There should be everything which you should need for assembling your Rapouk.
+Evethought everything is in czech language, so use some translator for this xD</p>
+<p>Also there are my thesis with everything that I done in this project</p>
-<p>This depo is unsorted so GL&HF with finding something xD</p>
+<p>This depo is unsorted af so GL&HF with finding something xD</p>
 <p>It is completly open source, so create another versions of this spider</p>
 <p>There are some interesting links with this project:</p>
 <p>https://www.youtube.com/watch?v=WBYnp2NAGiE</p>